winitzki/scall/tutorial/programming_dhall.md

 Working with data encoded in this way is not straightforward.
 It takes some work to figure out convenient ways of creating values of those types and of working with them.

-We will now show how to implement constructors for Church-encoded data, how to perform aggregations (or "folds"), and how to do pattern matching.
+Our next steps is to figure out how to implement constructors for Church-encoded data, how to perform aggregations (or "folds"), and how to do pattern matching on that data.

 For simplicity, we now consider a Church-encoded type `C = ∀(r : Type) → (F r → r) → r` defined via a pattern functor `F`.
 Later we will see that the same techniques work for Church-encoded type constructors and other more complicated types.

 An important requirement is that the pattern functor `F` should be a _covariant_ type constructor.
-If this is not so, Church encoding will not work as expected.
+If this is not so, the Church encoding will not work as expected.

 We will assume that `F` has a known and lawful `fmap` method that we denote by `fmapF`.
 So, all Dhall code below assumes a given set of definitions of this form: